Pervez Khattak

-Khattak has reformist views on Pakistan's political system and he prioritised accountability in his own government, increased education enrollment, instituted reforms in the police and security sector, anti-polio campaign and plans infrastructure projects; such as improving the transportation network.
+Khattak has reformist views on Pakistan's political system.
+He prioritised accountability in his own government, increased education enrollment, and instituted reforms in the police and security sector and an anti-polio campaign.
+He plans infrastructure projects; such as improving the transportation network.
 He also planned to revive the local economy by helping to rebuild tourism in the area.
-While for the long term, he planned industrialisation of the economy and a reduction in red tape.
+He planned industrialisation of the economy and a reduction in red tape.

 Early life and education

 Pervez Khattak was born on 1 January 1950 in the village of Manki Sharif to a government contractor Hastam Khan Khattak, who was considered among the leading builders in the pre-partition subcontinent.
 He belongs to the Khattak tribe of Pashtuns.
 Pervez Khattak received his early education at the Manki Sharif Primary School, high school at Aitchison College, Lahore and later at Pak-AIMS.
 He was also a political worker for PPP in the past.

-Pervez Khattak married twice.
-He is a father to three sons and two daughters.
-His eldest son Ishaq Khattak, after completing his education, is managing the company that his grandfather had established before the creation of Pakistan.
-His son Ibrahim Khan Khattak is a member of the Provincial Assembly of Khyber Pakhtunkhwa and Ismail Khan Khattak is receiving education in United Kingdom.
-His cousin Nasrullah Khan Khattak was also Chief Minister of KP during Zulfikar Ali Bhutto's rule as the Prime Minister of Pakistan.
+Khattak married twice.
+He is the father of three sons and two daughters.
+His eldest son, Ishaq Khattak, after completing his education, is managing the company that his grandfather had established before the creation of Pakistan.
+Another son, Ibrahim Khan Khattak, is a member of the Provincial Assembly of Khyber Pakhtunkhwa, and is receiving his education in the United Kingdom.
+Khattak's cousin, Nasrullah Khan Khattak, was also chief minister of KP during Zulfikar Ali Bhutto's rule as the prime minister of Pakistan.